r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/vm.md

 The options change is needed, otherwise R will open a graphical windows asking to choose a CRAN mirror, but that Window will not appear when logged in via SSH.
 A similar caveat is that one cannot use currently the R help system when logged via SSH.
+These precautions are not necessary with RDP or direct graphical access using Virtualbox.

 ## Installing the toolchain